EdVassie/SQL-FineBuild/SQL2017/ReadMe.txt

 All of the Example files need the following parameters to be supplied at run time:
 /Edition:	The SQL Server Edition (Standard, Enterprise, etc) you want to install /AdminPassword:	Your own password.
-This allows SQL FineBuild tyo log on automatically after a reboot
+This allows SQL FineBuild to log on automatically after a reboot

 FineBuild folder contents: